 1 Enable the camera's built-in Wi-Fi.

-Highlight Wi-Fi in the setup menu and press 3.
-Highlight Network connection and press 4, then highlight Enable and press 6.
+Press the MENU button to display the menus, then highlight Wi-Fi in the setup menu and press ▶.
+Highlight Network connection and press ▶, then highlight Enable and press ⋈.
 Wait a few seconds for Wi-Fi to activate.

 2 Select Network settings > PIN-entry WPS.

-Highlight Network settings and press 3.
+Highlight Network settings and press ▶.

-Highlight PIN-entry WPS and press
+Highlight PIN-entry WPS and press ▶.